jjjawad/ai-accounting-cfo/buildlog.md

   * Persistence is client-side only.
 Server-side persistence will be implemented in later steps.

-### STEP 5.9 ‚Äî Auto-Select First Company on Initial Load ‚Äî Completed
+### STEP 5.9 ó Auto-Select First Company on Initial Load ó Completed

 * Date: 2025-12-03
 * Files CREATED: